Vicki Gunvalson And Gretchen Rossi Attack Tamra Judge On Twitter, Claim ‘RHOC’ Star Lies And Manipulates

 Vicki Gunvalson and Gretchen Rossi took aim at their Real Housewives of Orange County co-star, Tamra Judge, on Twitter this past weekend.

-After Judge accused Vicki Gunvalson, Gretchen Rossi, and Kelly Dodd, of being homophobic bullies on her Instagram page, Rossi defended herself on Facebook and later took to Twitter where she slammed Judge for her lies.
+After Judge accused Vicki Gunvalson, Gretchen Rossi, and Kelly Dodd of being homophobic bullies on her Instagram page, Rossi defended herself on Facebook and later took to Twitter where she slammed Judge for her lies.

 “She always spins her little lies around something,” Rossi wrote.